-The recent scheduling changes to medicinal cannabis, which includes cannabidiol (CBD) and tetrahydrocannabinols (THC), moving it from Schedule 9 (prohibited substance) to Schedule 8 (controlled substance) coupled with the rapidly evolving legislative change around both cultivation and access to medicinal cannabis, have many Australian cultivator and manufacturing innovators on high alert.
+The recent scheduling changes to medicinal cannabis, which includes cannabidiol (abbreviated as “CBD”) and tetrahydrocannabinols (“THC”), moving it from Schedule 9 (prohibited substance) to Schedule 8 (controlled substance).
+This change, coupled with the rapidly evolving legislative changes around both cultivation and patient access to medicinal cannabis, have many Australian cultivator and manufacturing innovators on high alert.

 So what medicinal cannabis licensing is required to participate as a cultivator or manufacturer in the fledgling Australian medicinal cannabis market?

 This is a fast-changing landscape and it is advisable to seek legal professional advice on current licensing requirements.
 The following is an overview only.

 Approval for cultivation and manufacturing of medicinal cannabis products will be based on patient demand, i.e. therapeutic need.
 The number of cultivators and manufacturers required to meet likely demand is not yet known.

 There are many regulations involved when it comes to cultivating, manufacturing and supplying controlled substances.

 Australia is party to the Single Convention on Narcotic drugs.
 This is an international treaty to prohibit production and supply of specific drugs except under licenses for specific purposes, the scope of this includes cultivation and manufacture of cannabis.

 So, in addition to national and state controls we also have an international commitment to oversee there is no excess of supply of cannabis products.

 The role of the TG Act relates to the regulation of the supply of therapeutic goods and works conjunction with state and territory legislation on the access to scheduled substances.